plopobo/cobblemon/README.md

 <br/>

 ### Install Java
-We're going to install OpenJDK, which is an open-source version of Java.
-It works just like regular Java, but it's free.
-So even though it doesn’t say “Java” in big letters, don’t worry — it’s the same thing, and it’ll work perfectly for Cobblemon!
+We're going to install OpenJDK, an open-source version of Java.
+It works just like regular Java — it's modern, free, and perfect for Cobblemon!
 1. Download the latest OpenJDK 21 installer from [Microsoft](https://learn.microsoft.com/en-us/java/openjdk/download#openjdk-21).
     - You'll want to download the Windows **<ins>`x64`</ins> <ins>`.msi`</ins>** version.
 2. Run the downloaded installer and follow the steps to install OpenJDK 21.